Director of Instrumental Music, HPISD

 Mrs. Sobering has many connections with the Highland Park band program.
 While attending Southern Methodist University, Mrs. Sobering completed her student teaching with the Highland Park bands under the direction of Bob Jordan at the high school and Craig Logan at the middle school.
 Years later she returned to teach beginning clarinet classes and clarinet sectionals for both schools, in addition to teaching private clarinet lessons to HP students for many years.
 Mrs. Sobering also taught in the Lake Highlands schools for several years under the direction of Malcolm Helm and Marion West, and was lead private clarinet teacher in Duncanville under the direction of Dr. Tom Shine for fifteen years.
 She has Bachelors of Music Education and Performance degrees and a Masters’ Degree in Education, graduating with Suma Cum Laude honors.
 Professional affiliations include Texas Music Educators Association, National Music Educators Association, and Women Band Directors International.

-Mrs. Sobering grew up in Minnesota and was a member of the Minnesota All State Band for four years and the Minnesota All State Orchestra for three years.
+Mrs. Sobering grew up in Minnesota and was a member of the Minnesota All State Band for four years and the Minnesota All State Orchestra for two years.
 She performed clarinet professionally in the Dallas area for many years and continues to enjoy playing clarinet, flute and piano in her free time.
 She and her husband Mike enjoy spending much of the summer at their Minnesota lake cabin with family and friends.
 Her two grown daughters and their families keep her busy, and she also enjoys gardening and travelling.